jasonmejia/JasonMejia/README.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/jasonmejia/JasonMejia/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ## Contact Information

-You can contact me by email or skyp.
+You can contact me by email or skype.
 My email is the: jasonmejiaoregon@gmail.com

 ### Support or Contact